RLA calls for a housing court

 According to the RLA, courts across the country are failing to follow their own rules when it comes to the speed of dealing with repossession cases, with many not “dealt with expeditiously and fairly”, in accordance with civil procedure rules.

-The rules show that from a landlord making a claim through the courts to a property actually being repossessed should be around nine weeks.
-The government’s own data, however, show that it is taking more than 22 weeks.
+The rules show that from a landlord making a claim through the courts, to a property actually being repossessed should be around nine weeks.
+The government’s own data, however, shows that it is taking more than 22 weeks.

 David Smith, policy director for the RLA, said: “Whilst the government talks the talk on court reform it is failing to walk the walk.
 Words alone will not improve the court system for tenants or for landlords.

 “What is needed is a firm plan for a fully funded housing court which reverses cuts that have made access to justice more difficult and take far too long.
 Tinkering with the existing system is simply not good enough.